 An important documents file

-I put an important documents file in the back.
+I put an important documents file in the back called homeschool records.
 You can keep all official homeschool documents there.

 Right now, I only have a letter of intent to homeschool from our cover school to the local school district, and my certified mail slip proving I sent the letter to the school.
 I also keep my HSLDA membership card.